LukeGrahamLandry/franca/devlog.md

 - now i seem to have made WFI be an Undefined Instruction. thats easy ive seen the bit in SCTLR, set nTWI=1.

+---

+elf_loader: wasn't working on arm. if x0 looks like a pointer (which it will because its used to set sp), i try to look for DRIVER_VTABLE_MAGIC 112 bytes after it, but since stack grows down, reading up from a newly mmapped stack reasonably could be unmapped. that was a dumb hacky thing anyway, just get rid of it.
+  - the better thing to replace it with might be backend/incremental.fr/Meta having two entry_syms, one for the user's hosted main and one for the runtimeinit main so the caller could choose which to use.

 ## (Oct 30)

 - look at the device tree: